Screw Conveyors

 Controlled flow allows metering

-Compatible with any orientation, horizontal to vertical
+Compatible with any product flow, horizontal to vertical

 Wide range of products, from powders to liquids